krishna100k/Book-Library-Project/README.md

 This project contains the concept of props and mapping of array.
-Any new book added onto the array will be automatically displayed on the page
+Any new book added onto the array will be automatically displayed on the page.